Salt Water Taffy History For National Taffy Day - The Nibble Webzine Of Food Adventures Salt Water Taffy History For National Taffy Day

 Salt Water Taffy History For National Taffy Day

-[6] A competitor of Fralinger’s created round toffee.
-Here, cinnamon taffy (photos #6 and #7 © Taffy Town).
+[6] A competitor of Fralinger’s on the Boardwalk created round toffee to differentiate his product (photo © Taffy Town).

 Taffy was (and is) simple to made from brown sugar or molasses and butter, and then with different flavors mixed in.
 Today, corn syrup might be added to prevent crystallization.